williamslab/ped-sim/README.md

 that simulates two different but closely related pedigree structures.
 The first is a `full` type pedigree so that the children in generation 2 are full siblings of each other.
-The file does not list entries for either generation 1 or 2, and therefore produces the default of two branches in generation 2.
+The file does not list entries for either generation 1 or 2, and therefore produces the default of two branches in generation 2 and does not print the simulated individuals from either of these generations.
 The specification calls for four branches in generation 3, so both children in generation 2 produce two children in generation 3, each belong to its own branch.
 Generation 4 is the last generation and produces and prints 1 child per existing branch, for a total of four individuals produced.
-Because the four branches in generation 3 included two sets of full siblings, two pairs of these four samples are first cousins.
+Because the four branches in generation 3 included two sets of full siblings, two pairs of the four samples in generation 4 are first cousins.
 The other pairs are second cousins, with their most recent common ancestors in generation 1.

 The second pedigree structure differs from the first only in that it is a `half` type pedigree.
-This results in the two children that belong to the two (default) branches in generation 2 are half-siblings of each other rather than full siblings.
-In consequence, in generation 4, there are two sets of half-first cousins and the remaining individuals are half-second cousins.
+This results in the two children that belong to the two (default) branches in generation 2 being half-siblings rather than full siblings.
+As a consequence, in generation 4, there are two sets of half-first cousins and the remaining individuals are half-second cousins.

 ------------------------------------------------------